CAF Qualification, 1st Round

 Schedule for the 1st round

-It had been decided that 16 countries would play in a preliminary knock-out round (the 1st Round), with the 8 winners progressing to the 2nd Round.
+Ahead of the draw, it had been decided that 16 countries would play in a preliminary knock-out round (the 1st Round), with the 8 winners progressing to the 2nd Round.
 In the 2nd round, they would be joined by the 8 seeded teams in the AFC zone: Algeria, Cameroon, Egypt, Ivory Coast, Kenya, Morocco, Nigeria, Zaire.
 These teams were seeded due to having qualified for the 1988 edition of the African Cup of Nations in Morocco.

 The draw for the 1st Round gave the following fixtures: